SPAN Peak Analyzer

-- -log10(pvalue) of null-hypothesis that given peak is in
+- -log10(pvalue) of the null-hypothesis that a given peak is in

-- -log10(qvalue), calculated from p-values using Benjamini-Hochberg procedure.
-Median value for merged peak.
+- -log10(qvalue), calculated from p-values using the Benjamini-Hochberg procedure.
+Median value for a merged peak.

-SPANmodel fitting, it produces model file in binary format.
+SPANmodel fitting, it produces the model file in binary format.

-NOTE: after model is trained once, it will be reused automatically in other modes.
+NOTE: after the model is trained once, it will be reused automatically in other modes.

-CD14+ classical monocytes tracks available in ENCODE database were a natural choice for a
+CD14+ classical monocytes tracks available from the ENCODE database were a natural choice for a conventional ChIP-seq dataset.

 We also used the data from Hocking et al. to evaluate

 Chen C et al. presented an ultra-low-input micrococcal nuclease-based native ChIP (ULI-NChIP) and sequencing method to generate genome-wide histone mark profiles with high resolution and reproducibility from as few as one thousand cells.
-We used these tracks to estimate semi-supervised approach in extreme conditions.
+We used these tracks to test the semi-supervised approach in extreme conditions.